 At The World's Edge Festival

 Put together by renowned New Zealand violinists Justine Cormack and Benjamin Baker, the festival features celebrated chamber works, lesser-known pieces and bold new compositions that highlight the many ways composers engage with nature.
-Explore this year's programme and get your tickets here.
+Explore this year's programme and get your tickets here

 Queenstown Writers Festival

 The Queenstown Writers Festival is an unmissable event from for anyone who loves books, words and conversation.
 Authors, performance poets, playwrights, children’s writers and journalists come together to talk about their work and run writing workshops.
-Hosted at community arts facility, Te Atamira, expect a cosy literary weekend from 31 October - 2 November 2025 with some of New Zealand’s (and the world’s) best writers at this boutique festival.
+Hosted at community arts facility, Te Atamira, expect a cosy literary weekend from 6 - 8 November 2026 with some of New Zealand’s (and the world’s) best writers at this boutique festival.

 Summer events